Marketing psychology is the reason that you bought that thing you don’t need.

 - Shop B sells bikes, car parts and camping equipment.

 Both of these shops sell the exact same brand of bikes, and yet, Shop A will be perceived as having better bikes because it has not diluted its products.

 If you wanted to buy a bike in this situation, you’d be much more likely to go straight to Shop A.

-A clear historical example of this is the battle of the search engines.
+A clear historical example of this is the battle of search engines.

-And as we know all these years later, Google ran out the clear winners and now (kinda) own the internet.
+And as we know all these years later, Google ran out the clear winners and now (kinda) owns the internet.

 There are several reasons for this, but looking back, one of the biggest reasons for this was their ability to NOT dilute their goals.